Table of Contents

-We refer to opportunity data as “Scoops.”
-These indicate favorable conditions, within an organization, for a sale.
+We refer to opportunity data as “Scoops,” which indicate favorable conditions for a sale within an organization.
 Scoops are company events like new rounds of funding, moves and shake-ups in the C-suite, mergers and acquisitions, new store openings.
 And all of these buyer signals show favorable conditions for a sale.

-This tells you that the time is right.
-People are actively showing intent to purchase a solution.
-It’s important because it shows that the timing is right to engage.
+This tells you that the time is right to engage with people who are actively showing intent to purchase a solution.

 When you combine intent data with other signals and a strong fit, the likelihood of success is much higher.

 It’s helpful to know when there’s activity at a company, but if you don’t know who to engage with and don’t have a phone number or email address for them, it may be insightful, but it isn’t actionable.